The terms "shocks" and "struts" tend to be used interchangeably, but there's an important difference in functions of the two parts. Let's explore.

-Every vehicle has a combination of shock absorbers (or struts) and springs.
-The two assemblies work together but have different functions.
-Springs actually support the weight of the vehicle and also serve to cushion the ride, preventing jolts from pavement irregularities from making their way into the passenger compartment or cargo area, while the shocks or struts limit the vertical motion from the springs (as well as soaking up impacts from the road).
+Every vehicle has a combination of springs and either shock absorbers or struts.
+Springs actually support the weight of the vehicle and also serve to cushion the ride, preventing jolts from pavement irregularities from making their way into the passenger compartment or cargo area, while shocks and struts limit the vertical motion from the springs as well as soaking up impacts from the road.

 MacPherson struts are the most common type of strut on today's vehicles.
-These struts actually combine the spring and strut assembly into one serviceable component.
+These struts actually combine the spring and strut assembly into one serviceable component, eliminating the upper control arm.
 While the MacPherson strut design is most popular, there are vehicles that use a bare strut without the spring attached.
 This is very similar to what a shock setup looks like, but the difference is that the strut acts as the upper connecting point between the knuckle and vehicle.